nf-core/website/markdown/events/2022/training-october-2022.md

 Join us October 3-5 for the nf-core training event!

 The training is entirely virtual and free and will cover the fundamentals of using Nextflow and nf-core.
-It will offer something for all skill levels but will be especially useful for those who are new to Nextflow and the nf-core community, or if you are thinking about joining the [nf-core Hackathon](https://nf-co.re/events/2022/hackathon-march-2022) (October 10-12, 2022) for the first time.
+The training will offer something for all skill levels but will be especially useful for those who are new to Nextflow and the nf-core community, or if you are thinking about joining the [nf-core Hackathon (October 10-12, 2022)](https://nf-co.re/events/2022/hackathon-march-2022) for the first time.

 # Schedule